envelope-zero/docs/content/en/docs/Usage/setup.md

 Then, set up the frontend.
 Follow the instructions in https://github.com/envelope-zero/frontend#deployment.

 Since the frontend expects the backend to be available at the same hostname under the `/api` path, you will have to rewrite requests to the backend to remove the `/api` prefix from the path.
 For now, please consult your reverse proxy's documentation for how to do this.
-We will add documentation about this later.